Director of Innovation and Scholarship, Baylor Law Executive LL.M in Litigation Management

-Stephen Rispoli earned his political science degree from Baylor University in 2009, his J.D. from Baylor Law in 2012, and his LL.M. from the University of Texas School of Law in 2018.
+Dean Stephen Rispoli earned his political science degree from Baylor University in 2009, his J.D. from Baylor Law in 2012, and his LL.M. from the University of Texas School of Law in 2018.
 Dean Rispoli serves as Assistant Dean of Student Affairs and Pro Bono Programs and as the Director of Innovation and Scholarship for the school’s Executive LL.M. in Litigation Management.

-Stephen’s wife, Jeanine, is a family lawyer who started her own law firm – Rispoli Law Firm, PLLC, and is the current President of the Texas Young Lawyers Association, making him the first gentleman of TYLA.
-In his free time, Stephen enjoys spending time with his wife and Khaleesi, their black lab, hunting, fishing, sailing, skeet shooting, and working on his 1968 Ford Torino.
+Dean Rispoli’s wife, Jeanine, is a family lawyer who started her own law firm, Rispoli Altman Law Firm, PLLC, and is the current President of the Texas Young Lawyers Association, making him the first gentleman of TYLA.
+In his free time, Dean Rispoli enjoys spending time with his wife and Khaleesi (their black lab), reading, ranching, sustainable hunting, fishing, and traveling.